CuriousCod/YoutubePlaylistTool/README.md

 # YoutubePlaylistTool
 Create and manage Youtube playlists using URLs.
 Useful when creating a playlist for some video players, for example mpv (https://mpv.io).

-<b>Work in progress</b>

 <h3>Adding videos</h3>

-- Press Add button in the application to open the input window </br>
+- Press Add button to open the input window </br>
-- Paste Youtube URLs to the list in this format: www.youtube.com/watch?v= </br>
+- Paste Youtube URLs to the list in this format: www.youtube.com/watch?v=[videoId] or https://youtu.be/[videoId] </br>
-  - You can also add a playlist by copying a playlist's source code to clipboard and pressing Extract Source button </br>
+  - You can also add a playlist by copying a playlist's source code to clipboard and pressing Extract Source button or by pasting it to the textbox </br>
 - Press OK

 <h3>Managing videos</h3>